HOW TO PREVENT BABY BALD SPOTS?

-Silky Tots 100% Mulberry Silk Bassinet/Cot Slips and Sheets help to reduce and prevent baby bald spots by reducing the friction on baby’s head (when compared to ordinary cotton sheets).
+Silky Tots 100% Mulberry Silk Bassinet/Cot Sleeves and Sheets help to reduce and prevent baby bald spots by reducing the friction on baby’s head (when compared to ordinary cotton sheets).
 This friction is the main culprit for matting, knotting, frizz and eventually the dreaded baby bald spot.

 Gently brushing baby’s hair before bed minimises the knots that turn into matts and eventually rub off (creating bald patches) while baby is sleeping.
 If you can make sure there are no knots present before baby nods off, then you are one step ahead of the game!

 If you’ve established a sleep routine, chances are you’re placing baby at the same end of the cot each time you put them down to sleep.
 This means they will tend to turn and rest their head in one direction more the other (especially if one side of the cot is against a wall) meaning pressure on the hair and skin is not distributed evenly, leaving your babe with bald patches and flat spots.

 Try alternating the end of the cot you place baby’s feet to even things up!

 4. ENCOURAGE TUMMY TIME

 As well as encouraging a healthy neck strength, growth and muscular development, more time spent on baby’s tummy will help to reduce the amount of time she spends on her back and pressing her head into the surface below.